UniversalDependencies/UD_Czech-CAC/README.txt

 The treebank consists of 650,000 words, annotated morphologically and syntactically.
-The first version of CAC was created by a team from the Institute of the Czech Language, Czechoslovak Academy of Sciences, led by Marie Těšitelová, in 1971-1985; its original name was "Korpus věcného stylu".
+The first version of CAC was created by a team from the Institute of the Czech Language, Czechoslovak Academy of Sciences, led by Marie Těšitelová, in 1971-1985; its original name was “Korpus věcného stylu”.
-It was reshaped and made compatible with the Prague Dependency Treebank in 2007 (CAC 1.0) to 2008 (CAC 2.0); these corpora are distributed by the Linguistic Data Consortium.
+It was reshaped and made compatible with the Prague Dependency Treebank between 2007 (CAC 1.0) and 2008 (CAC 2.0); these corpora are distributed by the Linguistic Data Consortium.
 The corpus has now been converted to Universal Dependencies and made freely available under the CreativeCommons license (see LICENSE.txt).